rapid7/insightconnect-plugins/proofpoint_tap/help.md

 # Version History

-* 1.1.0 - Add new actions Get Blocked Clicks, Get Permitted Clicks, Get Blocked Messages, Get Delivered Threats, Get All Threats, Get Top Clickers
+* 1.1.0 - Add new actions Get Blocked Clicks, Get Permitted Clicks, Get Blocked Messages, Get Delivered Threats, Get All Threats, Get Top Clickers, URL Decode
 * 1.0.8 - Fix finding e-mail in `header_from` for e-mails addresses with `[.]`
 * 1.0.7 - Update to use the `insightconnect-python-3-38-slim-plugin:4` Docker image | Update plugin.spec.yaml to include `cloud_ready`
 * 1.0.6 - Parsing out GUID of the message into the output type